TryGhost/node-sqlite3/README.md

 # COMPATIBILITY

-The SQLite bindings are compatible with node.js 0.4.*
+The SQLite bindings are compatible with node.js 0.2 and 0.4

 # SYNOPSIS